When going camping, some of the single most debated topics are how to keep bears away from a campsite and what to do with the food.

 6. Keep Bear Spray in Your Tent

 Even if you do all of the above, there is still a chance that a bear could accidentally wander into your campsite.
 If this should come to pass, you will want to have protection.
 Thus, it is wise to keep bear spray in your tent with you where it is easily accessible.
+Bear spray could save your life if a bear were to enter your campsite or tent.

 Keeping Your Campsite Bear-Free